dragaoazuljr/esp32-turn-on-pc-bluetooth/README.md

 - Uses callbacks for Bluetooth Classic device detection
 - Implements a cooldown period to prevent multiple wake signals
 - Provides more detailed logging

+### Bluetooth Classic Only Implementation (`turn-on-pc-via-bluetooth-classic-only.ino`)

+This implementation focuses exclusively on Bluetooth Classic devices, optimized for older controllers and peripherals.

+Key features:
+- Uses only Bluetooth Classic scanning (no BLE)
+- Continuously restarts scanning when completed
+- Attempts to retrieve device names when available
+- Implements automatic Wi-Fi reconnection
+- Provides detailed logging of detected devices

 ## Configuration